This is My New York

 4. SATURDAYS IN TRIBECA | Greenwich St

-In the spring, summer and fall, Greenwich Street becomes an open-air market where vendors from New York and New Jersey sell fresh vegetables, fruits and baked goods.
+In the spring, summer and fall, Greenwich Street between Chambers and Duane from 8AM to 3PM becomes an open-air market where vendors from New York and New Jersey sell fresh vegetables, fruits and baked goods.
+Some vendors set up year round, so pass by and have us double check before heading down…

 5. ROCKEFELLER PARK | West St. along the Hudson River